centrifugal/centrifuge/_examples/custom_ws_gobwas/readme.md

-Example demonstrates simple chat with custom WenSocket transport based on https://github.com/nhooyr/websocket.
+Example demonstrates simple chat with custom WebSocket transport based on https://github.com/gobwas/ws library.
+You can expect a much less memory usage when handling lots of connections compared to default Gorilla Websocket based transport (about 3x reduction).

 To start example run the following command from example directory: